lochlanmccarroll-hub/Lochlan_BluestampPortfolio/index.md

 * Three acceleration measurements
 * Three gyroscope measurements

 A binary packet works by storing numbers directly as bytes instead of converting them to written characters.
-For example, to send the number 150 as text, the XIAO must look up the text character for "1", "5", and "0".
-Each character requires 1 byte of data.
-Total size transmitted: 3 bytes (and if you add a comma or space, it becomes 4 bytes).
+For example, to send the number 150 as text, the XIAO must look up the text characters for "1", "5", and "0".
+Each character requires 1 byte of data resulting in a total size transmitted of 3 bytes (and if you add a comma or space, it becomes 4).
 In binary, the number 150 is just a value.
-A standard small integer can hold any value from 0 to 255 using exactly one byte.
-This means it can send more data faster.
+This means it can send more data faster because transmitted data takes up less memory space.
 Also, when sending everything as text, it causes the message to be "cut up".
-If a string of text that holds all the data is over 20 bytes, it gets split and the program has to "glue" it back together once transmitted.
+If a string of text that holds all the data is over 20 bytes (the limit for BLE), it gets split and the program has to "glue" it back together once transmitted.

-The wrist also used acknowledged Bluetooth indications for important data.
-Unlike an unacknowledged notification, an indication requires the receiving computer to confirm that the packet arrived.
-Reliability was more important than transmitting many rapid shots, so this was an effective tradeoff.

 Each packet also contained a shot number and sample index.
-This made sure the Python Program could accurately pair the wrist and hoop bluetooth transmissions.
-Place samples in the correct shot
+This made sure the Python Program (that receives the data) could accurately pair the wrist and hoop bluetooth transmissions and place samples in the correct shot.
+This accomplished other functions: restoring their correct order, ignore duplicate packets, detect missing packets, donfirm when a complete motion window had arrived, and pairing Wrist and Hoop Events.
-Restore their correct order
-Ignore duplicate packets
-Detect missing packets
-Confirm when a complete motion window had arrived Pairing Wrist and Hoop Events

-After both Bluetooth connections worked, I created a Python integration program that combined the two independent event streams.
+After both Bluetooth connections worked, the next step was a Python integration program that combined the two independent event streams.
 The wrist and hoop did not share the same internal clock.
 Each microcontroller started its timer when it powered on, so their raw timestamps could not be compared directly.
 Instead, the Python program recorded the computer’s monotonic arrival time whenever it received an event.
-A monotonic clock measures elapsed time and cannot move backward if the computer’s displayed clock changes.
+A monotonic clock measures elapsed time and cannot move backward if the computer’s displayed clock changes (a glorified stopwatch).
 This made it more appropriate for matching sensor events than a normal date-and-time clock.
 When the wrist detected a release candidate, Python stored it in a queue of pending wrist events.
 When the hoop reported a result, Python stored that event in a queue of pending hoop events.
 The program searched for the most recent valid wrist candidate that occurred within the allowed timing window around the hoop event.
 The pairing window allowed the hoop event to arrive slightly before the wrist event because Bluetooth messages could be delayed or processed in a different order.
 A hoop event could be paired with a wrist candidate from 0.20 seconds later to 2.75 seconds earlier.
 Events that were not paired within approximately 3.5 seconds expired so they could not accidentally match a later shot.

 Once a valid pair was found, the program took one wrist release candidate, one complete wrist-motion sample window, and one hoop result.
-The program only wrote a completed shot after it possessed both the paired hoop result and the finished wrist analytics.
+The program only showed a completed shot had occurred after it possessed both the paired hoop result and the finished wrist analytics.
 This prevented incomplete shots from appearing on the dashboard.
 This architecture also handled false wrist triggers.
 A pass or unusual wrist movement could occasionally create a release candidate, but it would not become a completed shot unless a corresponding hoop event occurred.

 Calculating Wrist Analytics: